 Bessie Stringfield, the Motorcycle Queen of Miami, was a pioneering motorcyclist and the first black woman to ride solo across the United States.
 Despite the dangers, horrendous racism and various obstacles she encountered, she achieved great success and celebrity, and paved the way for other black women riders.

-She was born Betsy Ellis in 1911 in Kingston, Jamaica.
-When she was a toddler, the family moved to America, settling in Boston.
+She was born in 1911 in America, after her family had settled in Boston.
 Tragically, both her parents died of smallpox when Bessie was just five years old.
 She was then raised by a devout Roman Catholic Irish woman whose identity she never revealed.

-Bessie had hankered after a motorcycle throughout high school and when she turned sixteen years old, her adoptive mother bought her an Indian Scout.
+Bessie had hankered after a motorcycle throughout high school and when she turned sixteen years old, it is believed that her adoptive mother bought her an Indian Scout.
 Despite having no previous experience of operating a motorcycle, Bessie clearly had a natural talent and soon became an extremely skilful rider.

 Bessie’s motorcycle journeys presented innumerable challenges; not just the dangerous dirt roads and harsh conditions, but prevailing racist attitudes and anti-black legislation made for frequently treacherous situations.
 It was often difficult for her to find accommodation as many hotels and boarding houses refused to take non-white guests so she would have to stop at gas stations and sleep on her motorbike.

 On the road, Bessie encountered racist attacks and abuse, especially in America’s segregated southern states where racially motivated violence was a constant danger.
 On one occasion, a white male truck driver deliberately ran her off the highway, knocking her into a ditch.
 These episodes only strengthened Bessie’s resilience and determination.
 Downplaying her bravery over such experiences she simply said: “I had my ups and downs”.